 About the In-Service Certificate in Education, Professional Graduate Certificate in Education and Postgraduate Certificate in Education (Teaching in the Lifelong Learning Sector) programme

-These courses offer an In-Service (ie for those already teaching) programme to develop the appropriate skills for designing and delivering learning, assessing student progress and evaluating course quality.
+These courses (validated by the University of Hull) offer an In-Service (ie for those already teaching) programme to develop the appropriate skills for designing and delivering learning, assessing student progress and evaluating course quality.

 Students will develop academic knowledge and its application to teaching practice in a variety of contexts.
 The programme is one of continuing professional development for serving teachers and trainers.